MarionMcG/Python-Project-2018/README.md

 * P-values indicate that all scatter diagrams except Sepal Length and Sepal Width, have a statistically significant realtionship (p < 0.05).

-* Despite having good p-values, some of these sets have low R&sup2 values.
+* Despite having good p-values, some of these sets have low r-squared values.
 These are the Sepal Width vs. Petal Length and Sepal Width vs. Petal Width relationships.
 This suggests that even though there is a statistically significant relationship, the equations of the line of best fit would not be a good model in these cases.

 ## References
 * Fisher, R.A.
 [The use of multiple measurements in taxonomic problems.](https://onlinelibrary.wiley.com/doi/epdf/10.1111/j.1469-1809.1936.tb02137.x)Annals of Eugenics.
 7 (2): 179–188.
 (1936) Accessed on 10/04/2018.